PulkitDhamija/GeorgiaTechSubmission/README.md

 If files are found, it selects the first file (files[0]) and constructs the full path to that file.
 This full path, along with the corresponding year (converted to an integer), is added to the file_paths dictionary.

+Function to remove empty lines (it will used after every modification):

+This function, remove_empty_lines, takes a file path as input.
+It reads the content of the file specified by the given path in read mode ('r') and stores the lines in a list named lines.

+Within the loop iterating over the lines, it checks if the line is empty and the previous line did not have content.
+If so, it continues to the next iteration, effectively skipping the empty line.

+It also updates the previous_line_has_content flag to keep track of whether the current line has content or not.

+Non-empty lines are appended to the new_lines list.

+After processing all lines, the function overwrites the original file with the modified content, effectively removing consecutive empty lines.

+First modification:

 This function, named first_modification, takes a file path as input.
 It opens the file specified by the given path in read mode ('r') and reads its contents line by line.